Secure Web Gateway

 Even if DNS filtering is disabled, other DNS filters are not compatible with devices using the VPN.

-When DNS filtering is enabled, devices that are using virtual private network (VPN) or zero trust network access (ZTNA) automatically receive DNS filtering.
-Additional devices can be added to DNS filtering by entering their labels:
+When DNS filtering is enabled, Coro automatically assigns DNS filtering to devices that are using the virtual private network (VPN) or zero trust network access (ZTNA) with device labels.

 DNS filtering labels